Kiryuumaru/RestfulFirebase/README.md

 #### Listen Instance

-Creating listen instance of the existing realtime wire without resubscribing to the node will save you some bandwidth and usage.
+Creating a listen instance of the existing realtime wire without resubscribing to the node will save you some bandwidth and usage.

 ```csharp
 using System.Threading.Tasks;